WAGG: History of AM 610

-As listeners switched to FM radio for current and recent hits, WSGN made a change.
-In February 1984, the station became known as “Real Music 610”, playing adult standards and big band music.
-This continued until April 26, 1985, when the owners sold the station and it became the AM simulcast partner of country music station WZZK-FM (104.7).
-After 53 years, the call letters of WSGN were changed to WZZK-AM.
-This simulcast continued until 1998, when 610 AM returned to big band and adult standards with the new call sign WEZN.
+By the 1980s, young listeners were switching to FM radio for current and recent hits, so WSGN made a change.
+In February 1984, the station became known as "Real Music 610", playing adult standards and big band music for an older crowd who were still tuning to the AM band.
+This continued until April 26, 1985, when the owners sold the station and it became the AM simulcast partner of country music station WZZK-FM 104.7.
+After 53 years, the call letters of WSGN were changed to WZZK.
+This simulcast continued until 1998, when 610 AM returned to adult standards with the new call sign WEZN.